caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Geographical Constraints: Regional characteristics should be fully considered

 Materials and construction:
-Locally accessible materials.
+Locally accessible.
-Sustainability should be considered by means of environment-friendly,energy-sufficient renewable resources as well as new materials.
+Sustainability should be considered by means of eco-friendliness, energy-sufficiency, renewable resources as well as new materials.

 Safety and Comfort:
 Structural safety requirements should be fulfilled.
 Fireproof materials should be considered.
-Excellent building physics performance including daylight conditions, ventilation system , insulation and cooling system.
+Excellent building physics performance including daylight conditions, ventilation system, and insulation and cooling system.
 Simple lighting system, ventilation fans and temporary power generation.
 Rainwater treatment including collection and recycling.

 Psychological aid and humanistic concern：
 Take Psychological counseling and comforting into consideration.
 Reflect humanitarianism concern.
-Possible to use additional elements like pictures&articles and music with the themes such as Global Citizen and Boundless Love.
+Possible to use additional elements like pictures & articles and music with the themes such as Global Citizen and Boundless Love.
 Form and style of architecture
-Fully consider the regional characteristics,the form and style should reflect the cultural identities.
-Building height:No more than two storeys
+Fully consider the regional characteristics; the form and style should reflect cultural identities Building height: No more than two stories high

 **Additional merits**
 Construction and operation costing:
 Clear cost estimates with comprehensive costs and the factual effects of disaster relief should be provided.

-(Notes:candidates can choose Category A and/or Category B.)
+(Notes: candidates can choose Category A and/or Category B.)

 ### 2. 成果要求/Submission Requirements